gyss/cubelizr/README.md

-logocube
+cubelizr
 ========

 #### JavaScript Cube Animator ####

-If you like bricks you can animate easily your own logo in your website.
+Build easily a cube-craft animated logo and put it in your web.

-LoGoCuBe uses Three.js and it only works in browsers compatible with WebGL.
+Cubelizr uses Three.js and it only works in browsers compatible with WebGL.

+The only thing you have to do is to play with a JSON file to configure the desired design and animations.
+We provide you some JSON examples.

 ## Prerequisites
 * Three.js - http://threejs.org/